Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. The explanation

-So now we have walked down through the first part of the flow, let me explain what’s happening.
-When looking at the beginning of the flow, you may have noticed that I decided to make sure my EPM enrolled device is Offline.
+So now that we have walked through the first part of the flow, let me explain what’s happening.
+At the beginning of the flow, you may have noticed that I decided to make sure my EPM-enrolled device is Offline.

 After my device was offline, I removed the EPM policies from the device by clearing the ElevationRules and the RuleLookup EPMAgent registry keys.
 To be sure, I also deleted the policy from the device itself and tried to run PowerShell in an elevated session (which was approved in the policy)

-From there on I noticed that within 15 minutes the EPM Elevation policy was back and I could start PowerShell elevated again.
-I started by looking at the EPMServiceJobs log.
-This log mentioned that some jobs were added to the serial job scheduler.
+From there on, I noticed that within 15 minutes, the EPM Elevation policy was back, and I could start PowerShell elevated again.
+I started by looking at the EPMServiceJobs log, which mentioned that some jobs were added to the serial job scheduler.

 One of them was called: PolicyConsistencyEnsurerJob.
 Remember that name!!